Kallol-A/AppleBite/README.md

 # AppleBite
 Edureka Certification Project Solution
-Developed by Kallol Acharya
-Documented by Kallol Acharya with Screenshots provided of the various steps.
+Developed & Documented by Kallol Acharya with Screenshots provided of the various steps.